got-reload/got-reload/README.md

   - Updating variables in reloaded code has some problems.
 You can't always just use `foo`, sometimes you have use `*&foo`.
 - https://github.com/traefik/yaegi/issues/1634
-  - Interpreted closures mixed with "binary" functions don't capture for loop values correctly
+  - Interpreted closures mixed with "binary" functions don't capture closed-over values correctly
 - https://github.com/traefik/yaegi/issues/1635.
   - Channel send on "binary" channel panics or errors (at compile-time)